Written by Joanna Kimmerly-Smith

 Technical issues:

-• The figures and/or tables are of poor quality.
-Be sure that your images and graphics are clear, legible, and comply with the journal's formatting requirements.
+- The figures and/or tables are of poor quality.
+Be sure that your images and graphics are clear, legible, and compliant with the journal's formatting requirements.

 Content issues:

-• The procedures, methods, and/or data analysis were poorly recorded, non-standard, and/or incorrect.
+- The data analysis, procedures, and/or methods were poorly recorded, nonstandard, and/or incorrect.
 Reviewers will be looking for statistically valid research that is replicable, follows the conventions for presenting data within the field, and has a clear method of comparison, such as a control group.

-• The conclusions were illogical or unfounded.
-This could be due to missing research/data or poor language skills (i.e., unintentionally contradictory language).
+- The conclusions were illogical or unfounded.
+This could be due to missing research/data or poor language skills (e.g., unintentionally contradictory language).

 Unless there are serious issues with the content (e.g., your article is not appropriate for the journal), you will likely want to revise your article (and resubmit it, if necessary) if you received a conditional acceptance or rejection.